Skip to main content

 When is the Iowa State Fair?

 The Iowa State Fair is usually the second and third week of August, but it can vary a bit from year to year.
-The 2019 Iowa State Fair will be from August 8th through 18th.
+The 2024 Iowa State Fair will be August 8th through 18th, 2024.

 How much are tickets to the Iowa State Fair?

-The cost of tickets for the 2019 fair is $12 for adults and $6 for kids at the gates, or $8 for adults and $4 for kids in advance.
-The easiest options are probably to either buy online and print your tickets at home, or buy them from one of our local Hy-Vee stores!
+The cost of tickets for the 2024 fair is $Sixteen for adults and $10 for kids at the gates, or $11 for adults and $7 for kids in advance.
+The easiest options are probably to either buy online and print your tickets at home or buy them from one of our local Hy-Vee stores!
 There are also options for ride tickets, like the Family Fun Pack with a ride wristband, some food vouchers, and more, so check the website to see if there's a deal that fits with your fair plans.

 Where to Park at the Iowa State Fair with Kids: